microsoft/msticpy/docs/source/getting_started/SettingsEditor.rst

 Azure API and Azure Sentinel API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+If you have set your preferences for Azure authentication methods in the **Azure** tab you do not need to add the **AzureCLI** data provider unless you want to explicitly use something other that the defaults for Azure and Azure Sentinel APIs.
+If you are happy to use the defaults, you can skip the remainder of this section.

+See `Default Azure authentication methods`_ for details about this.

 To access Azure APIs (such as the Sentinel APIs or Azure resource APIs) you need to be able to use Azure Authentication.
 The setting is named